JHUAPL/SIMoN/viz/README.md

 ## Plot data (requires [Python 3.6+](https://www.python.org/downloads/))

 Once you've retrieved a document and saved it as a JSON file, plot the data on a choropleth map using the `plot.py` script in the `viz` directory.
-(Just make sure to pip install `requirements.txt` first.)
+(You can also use the `Plot.ipynb` Jupyter notebook.)
+Just make sure to pip install `requirements.txt` first.
 ```
 pip install -r requirements.txt
 python plot.py --data <your_mongo_doc>.json